Image

 A Celebration of Black History Month

-“History of Praise: A Gospel Concert” opens the 2026 season at Mainstay–Rock Hall on February 7 in celebration of Black History Month.
-From the fields of bondage to the campgrounds of revival, from humble churches to grand stages that echo in the revered halls of Broadway, gospel music has carried the voice of a people.
-It is a generational language of fortitude, born of struggle and lifted in triumph.
-Through its many forms, gospel reflects the soul’s deepest expression of faith.
-From the hushed power of the spiritual to the jubilant swing of sacred jazz, African American praise has always been more than music.
-It is resilience made audible, joy made visible, and the enduring sound of a people who, through every trial, choose to sing.
+From the fields of bondage to the campgrounds of revival, from humble churches to the grand stages of Broadway, gospel music has carried the voice of a people.
+It is the language of fortitude, born of struggle and lifted in triumph.
+Through spirituals first whispered in hush arbors, through bold call and response that gathered voices as one, through songs that carried hidden messages of hope and freedom, African American praise has always been more than music.
+It is resilience made audible and joy made visible.

 Join us for a remarkable evening of music, history, and community as we celebrate the legacy and spirit that define Kent County.